alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 You can see a list of projects we are currently working on on [our website](https://alan-turing-institute.github.io/REG/).

+### Are working hours flexible?

+Formally, the Turing's core working hours are between 10 and 4.
+Most people would work these hours plus some additional time on either side.
+However, in practice we are extremely flexible around working hours.
+Much of our work is done asynchronously, and does not require everyone to be online at the same time.

+We are especially aware that team members may have responsibilities (e.g. childcare) which can make it difficult to work a typical 9–5 schedule.

 ### What languages and technologies do you work with?

 The primary language we use in REG is Python.